What Does it Take to Be a Parts Salesperson?

 - Assist customers, such as responding to customer complaints and updating them about back-ordered parts.

-When polled, Parts Salespersons say the following skills are most frequently used in their jobs:
+Parts Salespersons state the following job skills are important in their day-to-day work.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.